 Importance of the domino effect: Why do you think knowing the domino effect is so important for us?
 That’s because the domino theory can apply the domino effect concept in different areas.
 Let’s look at how we experience the domino effect daily.
 Let’s consider the prices of petroleum products.

 Who decides the price of petroleum products?
 You’re not entirely wrong if you say it’s the government, but government involvement comes later.
-It begins with a body named the Organization of petroleum exporting countries.
+It begins with a body named the Organization of Petroleum Exporting Countries.
 It’s estimated that around 40 petroleum products are exported to the rest of the world by this body.

 For whatever reason, if OPEC decides to fluctuate petroleum products’ prices, then the other countries depend.
 It will have to transact money.
 Under the fluctuation, the countries’ governments that import petroleum products will react if the alterations are favorable or unfavorable.
 And transact accordingly, taking into consideration.